cloudacademy/aws-cloudformation/vpc-ml/README.md

 6. Confirm that the new ECS fraud detection cluster has been been configured with 1 Service, which in turn has been configured with 2 RUNNING Tasks.
 7. Back within the CloudFormation service - take a look at the Outputs tab of the just built stack and copy the `FraudDetectionPredictCommand` value.
 The `FraudDetectionPredictCommand` contains a ready to use CURL command to fire in a fraud detection request.
 An example of this command follows:

+Notes:
-Note: This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.
+* This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.

 Note: The endpoint listens on port 80 and hits the ALB